kmturley/political-compass/README.md

 # political-compass

+Quiz using Economic and Social questions to score answers and plot results on a chart of political ideologies.

+## Questions

-Example quiz plotting users' economic and social answers on a chart.
-Based on the Wikipedia article: https://en.wikipedia.org/wiki/Political_spectrum
+Based on the Political spectrum article: https://en.wikipedia.org/wiki/Political_spectrum

-# Economic values

-Economic Liberal (Equality)
-- People need welfare support to combat inequality.
+- People need welfare support to combat inequality (believes in Economic Equality)
-- Companies need regulating by the government.
+- Companies need regulating by the government (believes in Economic Equality)

-Economic Conservative (Hierachy)
-- Freedom of big business is better for the economy.
+- Freedom of big business is better for the economy (believes in Economic Hierachy)
-- Wages are always fair, as companies will match market rates.
+- Wages are always fair, as companies will match market rates (believes in Economic Hierachy)

-# Social values

-Social Authoritarian (State)
-- Government may spy on citizens to combat terrorism.
+- Government may spy on citizens to combat terrorism (believes in State Rule)
-- Government must project strength to succeed.
+- Government must project strength to succeed (believes in State Rule)

-Social Libertarian (Individual)
-- Government should be less involved in the day to day life of its citizens.
+- Government should be less involved in the day to day life of its citizens (believes in Individual Rule)
-- The smaller the government, the freer the people.
+- The smaller the government, the freer the people (believes in Individual Rule)

-# Answers
+## Answers

 Based on the Likert scale:
 https://en.wikipedia.org/wiki/Likert_scale